 However, if you are looking for a way to keep track of all your camping reservations or need help finding spots along your route, we recommend planning out your trip with The Dyrt’s Road Trip Planner!

-The Dyrt is the largest campground database, and with their Road Trip planner tool, you can mark your route and find the best campgrounds on the way.
+The Dyrt is the largest campground database, and with their Road Trip planner tool on the pro membership, you can mark your route and find the best campgrounds on the way.
 We’ve used it to plan our last trip in the Pacific Northwest and we loved discovering new spots along the way!

 Utah National Park Stop 1: Zion National Park